sharon-zhao/sharon-zhao/README.md

 --the last thing is api.
 Acctually, I am not quite understand the principle of api, so I searched a lot of documents to read, and realized what it was finally.
 I used console.log() to try lots of possible format, then I got the right way.

 All these process cheer my up, I have confidence to face more challenges.
 A soft engineer will always face the problem he/she cannot solve, the searching ability is a key to support the engineer to be a eligible one.

+## Unsolved Problems
+- Show users the rewards, it should be a pop up picture